Find Affordable College Courses

 180 Yearly Graduations

 The 2nd most popular school in the country for engineering-related fields majors who are seeking their master's degree is University of Arkansas.
 Roughly 27,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $7,875 per year.
-For the 2020-2021 academic year, 180 master's degrees were handed out to engineering-related fields majors at UARK.
-Of these students, 32% were women and 21% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $10,500 per year.
+During the most recent year for which we have data, 180 people received their master's degree in engineering-related fields from UARK.
+About 29% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+University of Arkansas engineering-related fields graduates who receive their master's degree go on to jobs earning a median salary of $105,490.

 #3